 Freight Class Factors

-Unless the object is abnormally shaped or an unusual item, density is the most vital factors when assigning classes.
+Unless the object is abnormally shaped or an unusual item, density is the most vital factor when assigning classes.
 The CCSB’s density standards have developed over the years and generally refer to those classes and presume that there are no abnormalities in stowing, handling or liability-wise that would require a different weight class assignment.
 Density guidelines classify a 50 to freight shipment that weighs 50 lbs/ft3.
 “The Commodity Classification Standards Board (CCSB) assigns classifications 70, 92.5, 175 and 400 to freight with densities of 15, 10.5, 5, and 1 pound per cubic foot, respectively.
 Freight less dense than 1 pound per cubic foot is classified as 500.
 The density is the space the item occupies in relation to its weight.
 The density is calculated by dividing the weight of the item in pounds by its volume in cubic feet.
 Your item’s volume in cubic feet is Length x Width x Height/1,728, where all dimensions are measured in inches.
 The density of your item = Weight/Volume, where Weight is measured in pounds and Volume is measured in cubic feet.”

 Standard classification would go as follows:

-The vast majority of goods and commodities shipped by carriers on a day to day basis are your run of the mill freight and boxes; relatively easy to lift, and for those that are not, carriers have experienced crew aided by mechanical handling equipment.
+The vast majority of goods and commodities shipped by carriers on a day-to-day basis are your run of the mill freight and boxes; relatively easy to lift, and for those that are not, carriers have experienced crew aided by mechanical handling equipment.
 Thus, most items are given a classification that reflects the ease of portability and loading.
 However, some freight, whether because of shape, fragility, size, weight, hazardous properties may require special tools or attention.
 When the CCSB evaluates classification of a commodity or commodity group, they must take into account ease or inconvenience of handling and the difficulties that may arise therewithin.
-Accounting for odd or unwieldy goods may then alter a packages classification if it is no longer being judged purely just by weight.
+Accounting for odd or unwieldy goods may then alter a package’s classification if it is no longer being judged purely just by weight.

 As you would expect with handling, the vast majority of goods or cargo do not raise any stability issues, especially since they come packaged and ready for shipment.
 Some cargo does, however, come with supplementary stowability factors including: